oasis-tcs/openc2-ap-pf/oc2pf.md

     * SHOULD respond with the 501 status code.
     * SHOULD respond with 'Target not supported' in the status text.
     * MAY respond with the 500 status code.
-* MUST respond with Response code 200 upon successful parsing of the 'delete pf:rule_number' Command and subsequent removal of the corresponding rule.
+* SHOULD respond with Response code 200 upon successful parsing of the 'delete pf:rule_number' Command and subsequent removal of the corresponding rule.
 * upon successful parsing but failure to remove the corresponding rule:
     * MUST NOT respond with the 200 status code.
     * MUST respond with the 500 status code.